tasmota/docs/Lights.md

 >[!TIP] **How do I know if I have hardware gamma correction?**
 >If you find your light very dark even with `Dimmer 40`, then you have probably hardware gamma correction.
 Solution: `LedTable 0`.

->[!INFO] Internally Tasmota uses 10 bits resolution PWM to get smoother levels at low brightness.
+!> Internally Tasmota uses 10 bits resolution PWM to get smoother levels at low brightness.

 Here is the curve used (orange=ideal, blue=tasmota): <img src="https://user-images.githubusercontent.com/49731213/71531106-798f0e00-28ed-11ea-8916-9ce2e9b98e27.png" width="360">